MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-unsubscribeactivitycoordinatorpolicy.md

 ## -description

 Destroys a subscription.
-Note that this routine waits for any in-progress callbacks issued for the subscription and so it must not be called from this subscription’s callback.
+Note that this routine waits for any in-progress callbacks issued for the subscription.
+So it must not be called from this subscription’s callback.

 ## -parameters